Skip to main content

 10. Server-side request forgery

-Now that you’ve been introduced to these security vulnerabilities, let’s learn about the programs that security researchers and organizations use to find and disclose them.
+Now that you’ve been introduced to these security vulnerabilities, let’s learn about a program that security researchers and organizations use to find and disclose them.

 Bug Bounty, OWASP, and You

-Bug bounty programs work by offering a monetary reward, or bounty, to security researchers who responsibly disclose security issues (or bugs) they find on your systems.
+Bug bounty programs work by offering a monetary reward, or bounty, to security researchers who responsibly discover and disclose security issues (or bugs) they find on your systems.
 This helps your security and product teams secure your products and minimizes the impact of zero-day attacks, those that result from unknown vulnerabilities in an organization.
-One of the most comprehensive lists of bug bounty programs on the internet is maintained by the HackerOne platform
+One well-known bug bounty program is HackerOne Bounty, a global community of skilled security researchers who collaborate with organizations to identify and resolve vulnerabilities in their software and systems.

 While bug bounty teams can report major security issues like XSS and information disclosure vulnerabilities, it is still up to you, as a developer, to prevent breaches and make it more difficult for hackers to carry out these attacks.